Falkville, Alabama

 Falkville is a town in Morgan County, Alabama, United States, and is included in the Decatur Metropolitan Area and Huntsville-Decatur Combined Statistical Area.
 As of the 2020 census, the population of the town was 1,197.

 Falkville incorporated three times: first in 1876, again on June 19, 1886, and lastly on December 13, 1898.

 History

 Falkville was named for Louis M. Falk, a Prussian merchant who emigrated to the area in the late 1850s.
 Falk opened a general store in what is now Falkville in 1859 and later became the town's first postmaster.
 The L&N Railroad was constructed through Falkville in the early 1870s, and a rail station opened in 1872.

 In 1936, the Works Progress Administration constructed a town hall for Falkville.
 This building now serves as the town's library.

 1950s tornadoes

 Two destructive tornadoes hit the town in the 1950s.
 On April 24, 1955, an F4 tornado tore directly through the town, killing five and injuring 20.
 Two years later, on April 8, 1957, a long-tracked F3 tornado hit the southern part of town.
 That storm killed two and injured 90.

+Falkville Metal Man

+In 1973, Falkville Chief of Police Jeff Greenhaw responded to a call reporting a crashed UFO.
+Greenhaw claimed to have seen and photographed a mysterious metallic figure with superhuman speed.
+In 1983 he filed a report that the photographs he took had been stolen from his home.
+The alleged incident has since become popular among UFOlogists.